PrincetonUniversity/job_defense_shield/docs/alert/excess_cpu_mem_per_gpu.md

 # Too Much Allocated CPU Memory per GPU

 This alert identifies jobs that allocate too much CPU memory per GPU.
+The goal is to prevent the situation where there are free GPUs on a node but not enough CPU memory to accept new jobs.

 ## Configuration File